 Provides instruction in the skills, methods and techniques involved in lifesaving and water safety.
-This course provides the skills necessary for a student to qualify as a nonsurf lifeguard.
-The American Red Cross Lifequard Training Certification is awarded upon successful comple-
+This course provides the skills necessary for a student to qualify as a nonsurf lifequard.
+The American Red Cross Lifeguard Training Certification is awarded upon successful completion of this course.

-(NOTE: Students must be at least 15 years of age to qualify for American Red Cross Lifeguard Training Certification.)
+(NOTE: Students must be at least 15 years of age to qualify for American Red Cross Lifequard Training Certification.

-PED 133 Advanced Scuba Diving (0-2) Provides advanced instruction in scuba, emergency lifesaving skills, navigation, search and recovery, deep diving and night diving procedures.
+PED 133 Advanced Scuba Diving (0-2) 1 hr.
+Provides advanced instruction in scuba, emergency lifesaving skills, navigation, search and recovery, deep diving and night diving procedures.
 Advanced national certification is provided to those who qualify.